Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Accommodation

-Our accommodation for this trip is in Hotel Maestral, one of the region’s finest locally-owned hotels.
+Our accommodation for this trip is in Hotel Maestral, one of the region’s finest locally owned hotels.
 The hotel is perfectly situated directly on the waterfront and offers a range of twin-share rooms with en suite facilities.
 There are a limited number of single supplement rooms which can be reserved during the booking process, subject to availability.

 Pre/Post Trip Accommodation and Trip Extension Options